matheustanaka/crypto-cli/README.md

 # Return Ethereum Average Price in the last 24 Hours
 $ crypto-status --ethereum

+# If you want to run multiple commands, it's possible.
+$ crypto-status --price --bitcoin --ethereum
 ```

 Or, you can  try to run it locally